 Long before Harvard Professor Michael Luca’s well-received research on the impact of reviews and reputation on the revenue of businesses, companies across the country already had the gut instinct that their reputation influenced their leads and revenue.
 The professor found that so much as a 1-star dip in reputation could affect the revenue by up to 10% for a small local restaurant.
 These initial findings lead to further research showing the significant impact that reputation has on a business’ revenue.

 From a logical standpoint with internet marketing, we can look at this from the perspective of conversion rate and optimization.
-When people are looking for a company to fit a need, they look at your business first.
+When people are looking for a company to fit a need, they often look at your business before buying.
 If it has a poor reputation, they are less likely to convert from the stage of impression or initial traffic to a site visitor or lead.
 Their initial lower perception of your business will lead them to pursue other options before “settling” for a mediocre solution.

 Businesses that are otherwise enjoying a booming growth could suddenly plummet after a series of bad publicity and negative feedback.
 Poor online reputation will damage the long-term success and goals of established businesses.
 This could potentially put smaller companies completely out of business.

 Companies can even lose product vendors and shelf space if retailers were to see a lower return or satisfaction.
 Retailers then put up fewer of their products or stop buying them altogether.
 Thus, potential consumers will have fewer chances to buy from them.
 Thus, making the road to rebuilding more difficult.
 A good guideline for any business that is in it for the long run, is to have a plan.
 They also need a process for reputation management or to hire a service to handle their online reputation management.